vli0w0/ECON102/MT2 Review.md

 * **Inflation rate = Money growth rate + Growth rate of velocity - Real GDP growth rate**
 * In the long run, speead of velocity does not change, so **Inflation rate = Money growth rate - Real GDP growth rate**

 ## Chap 9 Foreign Exchange Market
+Foreign exchange market is the market in which the currency of one country is exchanged for the currency of another.
+Nominal Exchange Rate is the price at which one currency exchanges for another currency in the foreign exchange market.
+* The Demand for One Money Is the Supply of Another Money
+* Demand on the quantity of Canadian dollars  depends on:
+    1. The exchange rate (y-axis): higher the exchange rate, the smaller is the quantity of Canadian dollars demanded
+        - export effects: higher the exchange rate, less is the volume of Canadian exports.
+    2. World demand for Canadian exports (rise->shifts right)
+    3. Interest rates in Canada and other countries (differential rises->shifts right)
+        - Canadian interest rate differential = Canadian interest rate - foreign interest rate
+    4. The expected future exchange rate (rises->shifts right)
+        - expected Profit Effect: 和现在的对比，expected越高，预计赚的越多，greater amount of demand
+* Supply on CAD:
+    1. The exchange rate (y-axis)
+        - import effects: higher the rate, more imports we want to buy, so more supplied.
+    2. Canadian demand for imports (rise->shifts right)
+    3. Interest rates in Canada and other countries (rises->shifts left)
+    4. The expected future exchange rate (rises->shifts left)

+### Arbitrage
+Arbitrage: 同時利用兩地利息率的差價和貨幣匯率的差價，流動資本以賺取利潤.
+  * the practice of seeking to profit by buying in one market and selling for a higher price in another market.
+To avoid arbitrage, we want to have:
+* The Law of One Price: if an item is traded in more than one place, the price will be the same in all locations.
+* Interest Rate Parity: equal interest rates of return across currencie.
+Hence, for risk-free transactions, there is no gain from choosing one currency over another.
+* Purchasing power parity **PPP**: Two products in different currencies actually have the same price.
+That is, after conversion, having the same purchasing power.

+### Speculation
+Speculation is trading on the expectation of making a profit.
+Unlike arbitrage which is certain to make profit, speculation does not have that certainty.
+It could be short term or long term.
+* Exchange rate forecasts are made over horizons.
+It has a lot of uncertainty, has many divergent forecasts, and the forecasts influence the outcome.
+The dependence of today’s exchange rate on forecasts of tomorrow’s exchange rate can give rise to exchange rate volatility in the short run.
+* Exchange Rate Volatility - the rate constantly changing.
+* Exchange Rate changes depends on market foundamentals

+### Market Foundamentals
+The Real Exchange Rate = relative price of Canadian-produced goods and services to foreign-produced goods and services.

+In the short run, **RER = Nominal Exchange Rate(E) * Domestic Price Level(P) / Foreign Price Level(P_foreign)**

+In the long run, **E = RER x P / P_foreign**

+### Exchange Rate policy
+1. flexible exchange rate: permits the exchange rate to be determined by demand and supply in the foreign exchange market with no direct intervention by the central bank.
+2. fixed exchange rate: pegs the exchange rate at a value decided by the government or central bank and is achieved by direct and active intervention in the foreign exchange market to block unregulated forces of demand and supply.
+3. Crawling peg: works like a fixed exchange rate except that the target value changes.
+It follows a path determined by a decision of the government or the central bank.
+    - purpose: avoid wild swings in the exchange rate that might happen if expectations became volatile, and
+    - to avoid the problem of running out of reserves, which can happen with a fixed exchange rate.